rsyncOSX/RsyncOSX_archived/README.md

 ### Why two apps and latest versions

-The development of RsyncOSX commenced in 2015 as a private project to learn Swift.
-In 2019, Apple released SwiftUI, which is a development framework for building user interfaces for iOS, iPadOS, watchOS, TVOS, and macOS.
+The development of RsyncOSX commenced in *2015* as a private project to learn Swift.
+In *2019*, Apple released SwiftUI, which is a development framework for building user interfaces for iOS, iPadOS, watchOS, TVOS, and macOS.
 SwiftUI quickly became very popular, and after some investigation, I decided to commence another private project to learn SwiftUI.
 The model part of RsyncOSX was at that time quite stable, and I decided to refactor the GUI part of RsyncOSX by utilizing SwiftUI.
 And that is the short story behind the two applications.

 | App      | Lines & files | UI | Latest version  |  Version 1.0 |
 | ----------- | ----------- |   ----------- | -------- |  -------- |
 | RsyncUI   | about 14K, 165  | SwiftUI, declarativ     | 1.7.5 - 23 November 2023  | 6 May 2021  |
 | RsyncOSX   | about 11K, 121  | Storyboard, imperativ   | 6.8.0 - 13 April 2023 |	14 March 2016 |

+### The future

 According to Apple, SwiftUI is the future.
 In my own experience, coding in SwiftUI is easier and more predictable than by Storyboard and Swift, which are the basis for RsyncOSX.
 Both apps are maintained, but RsyncUI is the future, and new development is within RsyncUI.
 And with every new release of macOS, Swift and Xcode there are new exciting features in SwiftUI.